3and4/Leither/doc/MiMei-en.md

 The two approaches above corresponds to **Objest Oriented Programming** and **Procedure Oriented Programming**, respectively.
 #### 3.2 Principles for breaking data monopoly
 **Opensource Platform**
-Microsoft took control of the PC ecosystem with DOS and Windows, and strangled competition in both office software and browser.
+Microsoft dominated the PC ecosystem with DOS and Windows, and strangled competition in both office software and browser.
 Google uses search engine to control data and influences user behavior.
 FB does the same with social media.

 On the other hand, opensource community turned operation system into a public platform with Linux.
 It is the first attempt to opensource a platform.
 Similar cases are Android for smartphone and RISC-V for IC instruction set.